verbb/formie/docs/developers/custom-integration.md

                 ]);
             }

-            // Add a a new collection to our settings, including fields specific for it
+            // Add a new collection to our settings, including fields specific for it
             $settings['lists'][] = new IntegrationCollection([
                 'id' => $list['id'],
                 'name' => $list['name'],